Murphydbuffalo/bookgpt/README.md

 - Hosting/Platform-as-a-Service - Render

 # Local setup
-First, install and run Postgres if you don't already have it set up.
+First, install and run Postgres and its `pgvector` extension.
 Eg on OSX:
-1. `brew install postgresql`
+1. `brew install postgresql pgvector`
 1. `brew services start postgresql`

 On Apple's new ARM machines you may need to build the Postgres C client library `libpq` from source and tell bundler where to find the corresponding config file when installing the `pg` gem: